Identification, Images, & Information

 Remarks

 Many species, mostly in Culicoides, bite humans and can be very annoying.
 A few are ectoparasites of other insects.
-Some species transmit diseases.
+Some transmit diseases.

 Print References